ORANGE GATE×JCAT

 Hiromi Kawano

-Hiromi Kawano has been saved by taking photographs and creating multiple exposure works.
+Hiromi Kawano has found salvation through taking photographs and creating multiple exposure works.

-I encountered the expressive technique of multiple exposure in 2015.
-I became fascinated by the unexpected worlds that appear by overlapping photographs.
-What started out of curiosity eventually became something that protects and supports my heart from anxiety and sadness.
-Amid major life changes such as the passing of my parents and my own illness, I believed, "Because I was able to take this photo, because I was able to create this work, tomorrow will be okay."
+It was in 2015 that he discovered the creative technique of multiple exposure.
+He became fascinated by the unexpected world that emerged when he overlapped photographs.
+What began as curiosity eventually became a way to protect and support his heart from anxiety and sadness.
+In the midst of major changes in his life, such as the passing of his parents and his own illness, he believed, "If I could take this photograph, if I could create this work, then tomorrow will be okay."

-In January 2023, after watching footage of the Noto Peninsula earthquake, she created a pair of works amid an indescribable anxiety.
-When she placed a powerful dahlia in the first piece and a white egret in the second, she felt "My family and the world are going to be okay."
-She later realized that the dahlia she unconsciously chose represented her mother, and the white egret represented her father.
+In January 2023, after watching footage of the Noto Peninsula earthquake, she created a pair of works in a state of indescribable anxiety.
+When she placed a powerful dahlia in the first piece and a white heron in the second, she felt that "everything will be okay for me, my family, and the world."
+She later realized that the dahlia she had unconsciously chosen represented her mother, and the white heron represented her father.

-She will continue to take photographs and create works.
-It is similar to a prayer wishing for daily peace.
-Major exhibitions include FOCUS Art Fair Paris 2022 and Artexpo New York 2024.
+She will continue to take photographs and create artworks, which are like a prayer for daily peace.
+Her major exhibitions include FOCUS Art Fair Paris 2022 and Artexpo New York 2024.

 MORE VIEW